-What happens if CAS finds me responsible?
+What happens if CAS finds me responsible for violating the academic honesty policy?

 Outcomes vary based on a careful review of many factors in the case.
 These outcomes can range from failure on the assignment and academic honesty probation to a lowered overall course grade, and/or ineligibility for honors, or some combination of these.
 The Committee typically reserves the most serious outcomes, such as suspension or dismissal from the College, for egregious cases including repeat findings of responsibility.
 The Committee on Academic Standing's Guidelines for Academic Honesty Outcomes are available upon request from the Office of the Registrar.
 These are strictly guidelines, and the Committee reserves the right, when appropriate, to mitigate or enhance outcomes in individual cases.
+The Committee's decision may be appealed following the procedures outlined in the "Process for Review of Alleged Violations of the Honesty Policy."
 Additionally, CAS reserves the right, when appropriate, to refer students to the appropriate institutional body for conduct review.